agrodriguez918/LRHOR_Capstone/README.md

 Florida Polytechnic's LRH OR Capstone Team Project

 # Branch Schema :
-Main - DB information/guide, DB code (python), and testing DB *includes code to transfer data from Cerner to MSSQL Server
+Main - DB information/guide, DB code (python), and testing DB  <br>
+*includes code to transfer data from Cerner to MSSQL Server

-Cerner - interface information/guide, all code required for FHIR interface *includes test script
+Cerner - interface information/guide, all code required for FHIR interface  <br>
+*includes test script

-Dashboard - dashboard information/guide, stores all iterations of tableau workbook/views *includes script for each of the data flows
+Dashboard - dashboard information/guide, stores all iterations of tableau workbook/views  <br>
+*includes script for each of the data flows